sserhatacarr/dineXperienceApp/README.md

 - [Restaurant Service](./restaurant-service/README.md): A Spring Boot application that provides a RESTful API for managing restaurants.
 It includes operations for creating, retrieving, updating, and deleting restaurants.
 Each restaurant has associated latitude and longitude values.
 The data for the restaurants is stored in Apache Solr and queries are also made to Solr.
 The service also provides an API for recommending restaurants to users based on their location and the restaurant's score.

+- [Logging Service](./logging-service/README.md): This is a logging service for a Spring Boot application.
+It uses Apache Kafka for message consumption and MongoDB for data storage.
+The service is designed to consume error logs from Kafka, store them in MongoDB, and provide an API for retrieving the logs.